NCEAS/data-processing/README.md

 can use the "Upload button" in the "Files" section of the Rstudio viewer to upload your R script.

 5. There are two options for this next step.
 You can complete it using the command line in terminal, or the Git tab in Rstudio.
-    1. *Terminal:* Open terminal (if it's not already open) with by pressing Shift+alt+t.
+    1. *Terminal:* Open the terminal tab next to your console (if it's not already open) with by pressing Shift+alt+t.
 The following commands will upload your changes to your fork.
         - *git add .*  Adds all changes to the next commit.
         - *git commit -m "adding processing scripts"*  commits your changes.
 Type an appropriate commit message in the quotation marks.
         - *git push origin master* this pushes your commit to the master branch of your fork (your github profile).<img src="images/terminal.png" width="500px" />